 The summary above excerpted from Thomas Gladyz's article "Short Film with a Long History Plays at Niles," Examiner.com, January 19, 2012.

 Funds to restore and preserve Twin Peaks Tunnel were provided through a grant from the National Film Preservation Foundation.
 The original 28mm copy of Twin Peaks Tunnel is in the collection of the Niles Essanay Silent Film Museum.
 The museum also holds the 35mm preservation negative and two 35mm positive prints.

-Twin Peaks tunnel outlet at Castro, Market and 17th Streets, c.
-1929.
+Twin Peaks tunnel outlet at Castro, Market and 17th Streets, September 1945.
 The other end of the tunnel was at West Portal, which became a commercial district after the trains started running.